RandyGaul/cute_framework/doc/protocol.md

 The `sequence nonce` is an incrementing counter starting at 0, initialized upon server restart.

 The `secret data` is simply 256 bytes of data.
 The data can be anything, including randomized bits.
 Exactly what bits are the `secret data` is left to the implementation.
 To fulfill the purpose of this packet, the client merely needs to decrypt the packet with the `server to client` key, encrypt it with the `client to server key`, and send it back to the server.
 The contents of the `secret data` are ignored by the client.
+This packet is intentionally smaller than the *connect token packet* to prevent [DDoS amplification](https://en.wikipedia.org/wiki/Denial-of-service_attack#Amplification).

 ### Challenge Response Packet